SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 • Tightened the lower turnbuckles really tight to remove construction stretch.

-There is enough space to fit a Sta-Lok fork on a tang without touching mast.
+There is enough space on a tang to fit a Sta-Lok fork without touching mast.
 This photo is prior to locking the cotter pin.

-Fig 5, CUT UPPER SHROUDS TO LENGTH
+Fig 10, CUT UPPER SHROUDS TO LENGTH

 Confirm measurements several times before cutting.
 I have never known a hack saw to add wire!